ICRAR/daliuge/docs/index.rst

 DFMS is an on-going prototyping activity that is part of the `SDP Consortium
 <https://www.skatelescope.org/sdp/>`_.
 It aims to prototype the main risk items
 of the proposed SDP architecture to confirm the design choices and the different product selection.
+At the same time, DFMS is written in such a way that it can be reused by any other project needing its functionality.

 Development and maintenance of DFMS is currently hosted at ICRAR_.

 .. toctree::
+ :maxdepth: 2

  intro
-	drops
-	graphs
-	managers
+ installing
+ overview
+ api-index

 .. _ICRAR: http://www.icrar.org